qiyangduan/standard-models-1/telco/churn_prediction.md

 All those said, the most important step is how to predict who is going to churn.

 ## Related Work
 Before diving into our solution, let's take a look what's out there.
-You may find it odd enough that
+You may find it odd enough that given such a long-standing problem and standard techniques of solving it, no good enough  application has been made to tackle this problem.
+Those are the solutions I can find so far.
+The first list would be from some commercial vendors:
+* SAS -

 ## Different Solutions
 ### Simple Prediction over BSS Customer Profiles
 ### Customer Experience